IBM/spectrum-installs/conductor/2.4.1/README.md

     * __IG-spark243.json__: Instance Group profile for spark243.

 ## 6. Comments for SSL Certificates
-* *update-SSL-host.sh* script will generate self-signed certificates with "IBM Spectrum Computing Root CA" certificate authority.
+* *update-ssl-host.sh* script will generate self-signed certificates with "IBM Spectrum Computing Root CA" certificate authority.
 In order to avoid security alerts in the browser when accessing the web interface, follow the step 3 of [this documentation](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.4.1/get_started/locating_pmc.html).
-* To import external certificates, do not run *update-SSL-host.sh* script and follow the documentation to import external certificates available [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.4.1/manage_cluster/security_https.html).
+* To import external certificates, do not run *update-ssl-host.sh* script and follow the documentation to import external certificates available [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.4.1/manage_cluster/security_https.html).

 ## 7. Info
 ### 7.1.
 Source repository